Sunday, October 2, 2016

 Traveling and having adventures.

-Keep this list in mind as we move forward.
-We are on our way to a life well lived.
+Read back over your own list and keep it in mind as we move forward.
+We are on our way to a life well-lived.